 Newsreel footage showing how the Hungarian Revolution was reported at the time.

 International responses to the Hungarian Revolution were relatively muted as it occured at the same time as the Suez Crisis.
-The Western Powers could hardly condem the Soviet Union whilst doing similar in Egypt!
-The United Nations did condem the Soviet response to the Revolution but took no action.
+The Western Powers could hardly condemn the Soviet Union whilst doing similar in Egypt!
+The United Nations did condemn the Soviet response to the Revolution but took no action.
 Soviet rule in Hungary was reasserted despite international disapproval.